winniebahati/STRIDE-Replication/README.md

 3. python notebook

 ## How to cite us
+The scientific article describing design, execution, and main results of this study is available here.
+If this study is helping your research, consider to cite it is as follows, thanks!

 @article{mbaka2024measures,

   title={On the Measures of Success in Replication of Controlled Experiments with STRIDE},